Preventing suicide: Warning signs and how to help

 Hope for Wellness Help Line

 Available to all Indigenous peoples across Canada who need immediate crisis intervention.
-Experienced and culturally sensitive help line counsellors can help if you want to talk or are distressed.
+Experienced and culturally-sensitive help line counsellors can help if you want to talk or are distressed.

 Telephone and online counselling are available in English and French.
 On request, telephone counselling is also available in Cree, Ojibway and Inuktitut.

-How to help someone in crisis
+How to help someone in emotional distress

 - connecting them with a: